Learn More and/or Sign Up

 Next Step Groups

-As mentioned, you'll also find out about four different groups you can join, which leverage your new knowledge and experience with proximity thinking.
+While taking this course, you'll become a member of the ProxThinkers Facebook group.
+Plus, as mentioned above, you'll also find out about four other groups you can join, which leverage your new knowledge and experience with proximity thinking.
 These include the Intro to ProxThink User Group, the Artsdown Pioneers, the Shared Situation Guide Experimenters, and the Sustainable Variety Network.
-If you'd like to join us on a regular basis, get other benefits, and help spread and create sustainable variety for yourself and others, become a patron at patreon.com/loughry.
+For more about these groups and to join one or more of them, as well as get other benefits and help spread and create sustainable variety for yourself and others, visit patreon.com/loughry.

 There is No Set Course Price

 In this course, you'll learn about ProxRewards, also called proxri (pronounced prox'ree).
 Basically, proxri are rewards made with the proximity in mind.
-It's an approach which may work better in our networked world.
+It's an approach more suited to our connected world.
 Proxri, along with three other ProxThink processes you'll learn about in this course, make a proximity more like a neighborhood.
-At this point, much of our culture and systems are not set up for proxri, including this Thinkific online course platform!
 The course trials have an optional proxri.
 As a minimum proxri for the full course, you're asked for a minimum amount of money plus other non-financial or financial proxri of your choice.
 The minimum money proxri could change based on the current state of the course content or other factors.
 However, you should not think of the amount you pay when you sign up as the price of the course, since it's the minimum money proxri.
 You will not be billed more later, and if the minimum money proxri gets adjusted, you won't pay the difference if it goes up, or get the difference back if it goes down.
 Rather, you'll have opportunities to proxri more later as you think appropriate.
 And, your minimum proxri gives you access to the course for as long as you want, with no expiration date.